mirisuzanne/mia.wtf/src/why.md

 ---
 layout: is/markdown
-title: Notes Towards a Queer Art
+title: Notes towards a queer art
 sub: and a queer web, world wide
 summary:
   People are ==queer==.